-Peter Lorimer remains the club's youngest ever player appearing against Southampton in September 1962 against Southampton at Elland Road aged just 15 years, 9 months and 15 days.
-Eddie Burbanks holds the club record for the oldest Leeds debutant appearing against Notts County aged 40 years, 7 months and 18 days.
+Peter Lorimer remains the club's youngest ever player appearing against Southampton in September 1962 against Southampton at Elland Road aged just 15 years, 289 days.
+Eddie Burbanks holds the club record for the oldest Leeds debutant appearing against Notts County aged 40 years, 140 days.

 Three players have been sent off on their Leeds United debuts - Olivier Dacourt, Gaetano Berardi and the last being Giuseppe Bellusci against Watford in August 2014.
 Unfortunately there are no official records for the birthdays of former players George Hill and George Cooper so I have estimated their years of birth based on credible sources.

 Len Armitage became the first Leeds player to have scored on their debut in a 1-2 home defeat to South Shields in September 1920.
-Eddie Nketiah remains the last Leeds player to have scored on his competitive debut netting in a 3-0 win over Salford City in August 2019.
+Joel Piroe remains the last Leeds player to have scored on his competitive debut netting in a 4-3 win over Ipswich Town at Portman Road in August 2023.